desResLab/LINFA/README.md

 ### Tutorial

-A (tutorial)[] is also available which will guide you through the definition of each of the quantities and function required by LINFA.
+A step by step [tutorial](tutorial/TutorialwithPhys.ipynb) is also available which will guide you through the an inference problem for a ballistic simulation.

 ### Citation